Techtonica/curriculum/diversity-inclusion-bias/inclusion.md

 - A useful exercise is to imagine positive contact with the group toward whom you may have a bias, after you have taken the IAT.
 Discuss with a peer how you would want start a conversation with a member of this group.
 - What do you mean by diversity and inclusion?
 - Why is diversity important?
-- Write in short what do you know about Project Implicit Bias?
+- What do you know about Project Implicit Bias?
 - What does Microaggression mean?

 ### Supplemental Materials